hhu-bsinfo/D3OS/README.md

 # hhuTOSr
-hhu Teaching Operating System written in Rust.
+HHU Teaching Operating System written in Rust.

-Fuer das Bauen des Systems wird Rust nighly benoetigt.
-Installation mit folgendem Befehl:
+For building hhuTOSr, a rust nightly toolchain is need.
+Use the following command to install it:

 `rustup toolchain install nightly`

 hhuTOSr is derived from Philipp Oppermann’s [excellent series of blog posts](https://os.phil-opp.com/).